 Situated 60 kilometres from the mouth of the inlet was our destination Knight Inlet Lodge.
 The floating lodge is tucked into Glendale Cove, which offers one of the few protected anchorages in the inlet.

-The lodge is an assortment of construction styles dating from the early 1940's, when the original float housed a logging camp.
-Recent construction has provided modern buildings for guest accommodation.
-In the Palace, the Native House and the Lair, all of the rooms are cedar panelled and have private bathrooms.
+The lodge had an assortment of construction styles dating from the early 1940's, when the original float housed a logging camp.
+In 2012 the original lodge suffered a serious fire so the floating lodge was replaced with a new larger facilitity.

 We booked this trip independently and made the arrangements for the lodges and short tours direct through the internet. (www.grizzlytours.com).